wikifactory/markup-it/README.md

 # draft-text

-> Pipeline for using text input (for example Markdoan) with Draft-js
+> Pipeline for using text input (for example Markdown) with Draft-js

 ### Installation